willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 easy &mdash; while it was possible to get wet feet if not careful, you could walk through most of the creeks that weren't dry and the water wouldn't go above the sole of the shoe.
-At the 40km point we got to the army land checkpoint (three ways) where they kindly pointed out to us it was only 5km to the next checkpoint.
+At the 40km point we got to the army land checkpoint (Three Ways) where they kindly pointed out to us it was only 5km to the next checkpoint.
 I'd seen the profile though.
 So, 5km, uphill.

 Again, another long uphill trudge.
 No real dramas, we were all capable of good